ryan-craig17/ryan-craig17/README.md

 # Interests
 Currently, I am spending that time learning the React framework.
-I'll be focusing on Express and Node afterwards.
+I'll be focusing on Express afterwards.

 I would greatly appreciate any help with Web Development.
 (Or if you have any expert tips on SQL, R, or Python!)